michaelliann/CSE-110-Michael-Lian/index.md

 2. Pho
 3. Burritos

+If you want to read about my programming experience, you can click [here](https://github.com/michaelliann/CSE-110-Michael-Lian/blob/main/index.md#programming-experience).

 ## Programming Experience

 Throughout my three years here at UCSD, I have learned a lot and gained plenty of programming experience.
 At first, I was intimidated by programming since CSE 8A was my first time learning how to write code.
 However, I am now much more confident in my programming skills after taking the following programming classes: